John L. McClellan: U.S. Senate

 In 1942, after G. Lloyd Spencer decided not to seek re-election, McClellan ran for the Senate again and this time won.
-He served as senator from Arkansas from 1943 to 1977, when he died in office.
+He served as U.S. Senator from Arkansas from 1943 to 1977, when he died in office.
 During his tenure, he served as chairman of the Appropriations Committee and served 22 years as chairman of the Committee on Government Operations.
 McClellan was the longest serving United States Senator in Arkansas history.
 During the later part of his Senate service, Arkansas had, perhaps, the most powerful congressional delegation with McClellan as chairman of the Senate Appropriations Committee, J. William Fulbright as chairman of the Senate Foreign Relations Committee, Wilbur Mills as chairman of the House Ways and Means Committee, Oren Harris as chairman of the House Commerce Committee, Ezekiel C. "Took" Gathings as chairman of the House Agriculture Committee, and James William Trimble as a member of the powerful House Rules Committee.

 McClellan also served for eighteen years as chairman of the Senate Permanent Subcommittee on Investigations (1955–1973) and continued the hearings into subversive activities at the U.S. Army Signal Corps, Fort Monmouth, New Jersey, where Soviet spies Julius Rosenberg, Al Sarant and Joel Barr all worked in the 1940s.
 He was a participant in the famous Army-McCarthy Hearings and led a Democratic walkout of that subcommittee in protest of Senator Joseph McCarthy's conduct in those hearings.
 McClellan appeared in the 2005 movie Good Night, and Good Luck in footage from the actual hearings.

 He led two other investigations, both televised, uncovering law-breaking and corruption.
 The first of these, under the United States Senate Select Committee on Improper Activities in Labor and Management, also known as the McClellan Committee, investigated union corruption and centered on Jimmy Hoffa and lasted from January 1957 to March 1960.
 In April 1961, during an Investigations subcommittee hearing, contractor Henry Gable asserted that Communists would not be able to do the same amount of damage to the American missile effort as done by labor at Cape Canaveral.
 McClellan suggested that the comments bordered on accusations of subversion and called for more testimony from the unions.

 The second televised major investigation led by McClellan was in 1964 and known as the Valachi hearings.
 These hearings investigated the operations of organized crime and featured the testimony of Joseph Valachi, the first American mafia figure to testify about its criminal activities.
 McClellan continued his efforts against organized crime (including backing the anti-organized-crime (RICO) law) until 1973, when he switched to investigating political subversion.
 During this period, he hired Robert F. Kennedy as chief counsel and vaulted him into the national spotlight.
 McClellan investigated numerous cases of government corruption including numerous defense contractors and Texas financier Billie Sol Estes.